Ensembl/webvm/README.txt

   apps/*.conf
   apps/*/app.conf

+** Open questions
+*** TODO Do we want host-dependent environment setup?
+As in "source APACHECTL.$(hostname -s).sh"
+or something more generalised for a class of machines, possibly also providing the notion of dev/live
+*** TODO trigger DEVEL mode
+based on what,
+ the hostname?
+ (untracked or locally modified) config file? being a user not www-anacode?

+It may be set manually with WEBDEFS=DEVEL
 ** ServerConf/conf/ contents
 *** What is /ServerRoot_B0RK ?
 The Apache build process hardwires various filenames into the config